Heero1224/AdventureGame/README.md

 	A. Game Concept

-		1. A leader has united the tribes and is threatening surrounding towns
+		1. A leader has united the goblin tribes and is threatening surrounding towns

 	B. Genre